mimeindustries/mime.co.uk/_posts/2014-04-16-army-of-me-arm.md

  ![](/assets/blog/2014-04-16-army-of-me-arm/2014-04-16_07.43_grande.jpg)

 So there you have it, why I'll been so quiet this last few weeks.
-Also new product - [£25 robot arm!](http://www.phenoptix.com/products/mearm-pocket-sized-robot-arm)&nbsp;Let me know what you think!
+Also new product - [£25 robot arm!](http://www.phenoptix.com/products/mearm-pocket-sized-robot-arm) Let me know what you think!